dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/ApIsApi.md

 Generate internal API Key to invoke APIS.

-This operation can be used to generate internal api key which used to invoke API.
+This operation can be used to generate internal API key which used to invoke API.

 ### Example
 ```java